 2. Parking at Aspen Highlands

-Another option is to park at Aspen Highlands Ski Resort which is at the entrance to Maroon Bells Scenic Area, and to catch the Maroon Bells Shuttle from there.
+Another option is to park at Aspen Highlands Ski Resort which is at the entrance to Maroon Bells Scenic Area and catch the Maroon Bells Shuttle from there.

 The car park has covered spots and 24-hour security so your vehicle will be safe there while you are gone.
 You pay at the end so if you don’t know exactly how long you will be gone for, it’s no problem.

-You can purchase your shuttle tickets from Four Mountain Sports at Aspen Highlands.
-It costs $8 for adults and $6 for children and it includes the return on the way back out – and the return doesn’t have to be on the same day.
+It costs $16 for adults and $10 for children and seniors and it includes the return on the way back out – and the return doesn’t have to be on the same day.
+If you need to book a one-way shuttle it is $10.
+You need to reserve your shuttle tickets online but there may also be limited day of tickets for a higher cost.

-The shuttle runs every 20 minutes from 8am – 5pm (the last bus returns to Aspen Highlands at 5pm from Maroon Lake).
+The shuttle runs from 8 am – 5 pm (the last bus returns to Aspen Highlands at 5 pm from Maroon Lake).

 3. Park in Aspen and Take the Free Bus to Aspen Highlands